josharchibald/General-Assembler/README.md

 Additionally documentation inside deprecated/ may be helpful while current documentation improves.

 ## Pseudo Ops

 Supported pseudo operations are code location, file inclusion, and variable declarations.
 GenA also supports forward referencing.

-## Update as of May 25 2024:
-The listing file output is not necessarily correct, but should assemble someoutput using the the `isa.txt`.
-The outputs have not been rigorously tested due to time constraints.
+Use the `.org` tag to specify the code segment and the `.data` tag before every variable declaration for data segmenting.